Child sex abuse claims mount against Boy Scouts

 All four bringing suit in the new case claim they were abused in the 1970s by then-scoutmaster Steven Terry Hill, who was put in charge of their troop even though the Boy Scouts learned he had been accused of molesting three other boys while serving as a Scout leader in California, Clark said.

-The plaintiffs also say that the Boy Scouts organization became aware that Hill was molesting boys in Portland's Troop 76 but did nothing to stop it.
+The plaintiffs also allege that the Boy Scouts organization became aware that Hill was molesting boys in Portland's Troop 76 but did nothing to stop it, according to Clark.

 Hill was acquitted in the late 1970s of sex abuse charges related to the Boy Scouts in Portland.
 But he was convicted in 1991 on four counts of sodomy and furnishing drugs and alcohol to a minor stemming from an unrelated sex-abuse case involving a 17-year-old boy.
 He was released from prison in 2011 after serving 20 years, Clark said.